aspiringpro/marcusreed-ed838/src/pages/index.md

       - title: Branding
         content: >-
           Branding is much more than a pretty logo and a fancy website.
-Let me help deliver a cohesive brand experience to your consumers.
+Let me help deliver a cohesive brand experience to your consumers that seperates you from your competition.
       - title: Maintenance
         content: >-
           I can assist you in making updates to your website, blog, facebook and